Bachelor of Science in Environmental Science

 - Air and water quality management

 - Environmental law (along with a pre-law curriculum).

-Graduates from the environmental science program are needed by local, state and federal governments, by environmental consulting firms, and by construction and civil engineering companies.
-In many cases, employers favor masters-level graduates, so an important objective of this program is to provide graduates with the prerequisites for admission to M.S. programs in environmental sciences.
+Graduates from the environmental science program are needed by local, state and federal governments, environmental consulting firms, and construction and civil engineering companies.
+In many cases, employers favor masters-level graduates, so an important objective of this program is to provide graduates with the prerequisites for admission to M.S. programs in environmental science.
 This major also serves education students seeking to become science teachers certified in environmental science.

 Why study environmental science?

 Our program is best designed for students who fit the following criteria: